Function Basis Encoding of Numerical Features in Factorization Machines: Evaluation

 \section{Evaluation}

 We divide this section into three parts.
 First, we use a synthetically generated data-set to show that our theory holds - the model learns segmentized output functions that resemble the ground truth.
-Then, we compare the accuracy obtained with binning versus splines on several data-sets.
-Finally, we report the results of a web-scale A/B test conducted on a major online advertising platform.
+Then, we compare the accuracy obtained with binning versus splines on several data-sets.\oren{put the sentence starting with "The code" in a footnote}\alex{I think not - reproducibility is important, and should be emphasized.} The code to reproduce these experiments is available in the supplemental material.
+Finally, we report the results of a web-scale A/B test conducted on a major online advertising platform serving real traffic.